awarisara/PDclassification/README.md

 An audio signal was converted to a spectrogram by calculation Short-Time Fourier Transform in order to classify participants with and without Parkinson's disease through convolutional neural network in deep learning.

 # Dataset
 We uses voice dataset from mPower study.
-There are 65,022 audio files from PD and healthy controls participants
+There are 65,022 audio files from PD and healthy control participants
 ## Dataset Availability Statement
 Our dataset contributed by users of the Parkinson mPower mobile application as part of the mPower study developed by Sage Bionetworks and described in Synapse (doi:10.7303/syn4993293).
 Since the information used in this research is not accessible to all researchers.
 Please contact the corresponding author for more information.